Listing Process

 • Current photographs showing the entire property, including landscape, outbuildings, all exterior building elevations, and all interior spaces.

-• Completed Information Packet form
+• Completed Information Packet form.

 Information Packets that do not provide the requested information will not be evaluated until the Packet is complete.
-An example of a successful Information Packet that contained everything needed for an eligibility determination can be found here.

 National Register staff will use the packets to evaluate whether the property appears to meet National Register requirements.
 Please contact National.Register@tn.gov with any questions on the Information Packets.
-THC staff can also provide the contact info for preservation planners throughout the state who may be able to assist with the packet.
+THC staff can also provide the contact information for preservation planners throughout the state who may be able to assist with the packet.

 Properties that are found to be eligible for listing can proceed to Step 2.